tomtomjhj/vscoq.nvim/README.md

 require'vscoq'.setup {
   -- Configuration for vscoq, used in both the client and the server.
   -- See "configuration" in https://github.com/coq-community/vscoq/blob/main/client/package.json.
+  -- "vscoq.path", "vscoq.args", and "vscoq.trace.server" should be configured in the "lsp" table below.
   -- The following is an example. vscoq = {
     proof = {